 The ICICI Bank NPS (National Pension Scheme) is a retirement savings scheme which gives you attractive returns through market-linked investments and also the ability to reduce your taxes through deductions on investments.

-You need a fund after you retire so that you can finance your lifestyle expenses when your active source of income is no longer available.
-That is why investing in retirement avenues is necessary when you are working so that you can create a suitable corpus which would fund your needs post-retirement.
-When selecting a suitable investment avenue, you should ensure that –
+Everybody needs a fund after retirement to finance their lifestyle expenses when the active source of income is no longer available.
+That is why investing in retirement avenues is necessary while working so that one can create a suitable corpus which would fund their needs post-retirement.
+When selecting a suitable investment avenue, one should ensure that –

 - The avenue gives good returns

 - The avenue is tax efficient

 The National Pension Scheme promises the combination of all three criteria and makes sure that one can live free of worries in their golden years.